simonsobs/so3g/README.rst

 ============================

 The installation system is a bit different from spt3g in that there is a separate "install" target defined.
-The "install" step is optional, and the install destination is customizable through the local.cmake file; see below.
+The "install" step is required;
+the install destination is customizable through the local.cmake file;
+see below.

 To compile the library run::